Can I Move to Japan Without a Job?

 Becoming a Permeant Resident In Japan

-After you have a taste for the Land of the Rising Sun, you’ll want to stay forever.
+After you taste the Land of the Rising Sun, you’ll want to stay forever.

-The good news is that applying for permeant residency is a fairly simple process.
+The good news is that applying for permeant residency is fairly simple.
 There are two ways that you will be able to meet these requirements;

 • Living in Japan for 10 consecutive years